The Beautiful Part That Comes Before the Bad Part

 Every River.
 Every Night.
 Still Going.

-Dozens of unnamed creeks and irrigation ditches and the muddy edges of parks where there is no river anymore but there used to be one, a long time ago, before the city paved over it.
+She turns up along unnamed creeks and irrigation ditches and the muddy edges of parks where there is no river anymore but there used to be one, a long time ago, before the city paved over it.
 She follows the memory of water the way water follows low ground.
 She cannot help it.
 It is where they were.

 Sometimes she is seen in daylight.
 Pale.
 Nearly see-through.
 Walking along a bank with her head down, her white dress dry for once, moving through the tall grass like smoke through a field.
 She does not notice the living when the sun is out.
 She is looking at the water.